 - Disability Advocacy

 - Human Rights Advocacy through ADA Law

 - Aboriginal and Torres Strait Islander Disability Network of Queensland

 We support people who are unhappy with their existing guardianship arrangements or those who may need to arrange guardianship matters for themselves.
 For more information on our services for these clients, go to ADA Law.

 Aboriginal and Torres Strait Islander clients

 ADA Australia acknowledges the history, struggles and achievements of Aboriginal and Torres Strait Islander people in Australia and is committed to Reconciliation.
-ADA Australia is working towards it’s Reconciliation Action Plan which will be available soon.
+ADA Australia has an active Reconciliation Action Plan.

 ADA Australia has dedicated Aboriginal and Torres Strait Islander advocates to support our clients, and all ADA Australia staff are trained in cultural awareness and sensitivity.
 We supply a wide range of Aboriginal and Torres Strait Islander specific resources, which are available to view or download from our Resources section.